 Regardless of whether you have the D1 entitlement, you are not allowed to charge passengers without applying for extra permits.

-If you’re driving the minibus for a voluntary organisation (such as an educational organisation), you can charge passengers to cover costs with a minibus permit.
+If you’re driving the minibus for a voluntary organisation (such as an educational organisation), you can charge passengers to cover running costs with a minibus permit.
 To get the permit you need to fill out an application form and send it to the DVSA (Driver and Vehicle Standards Agency).

 A minibus permit is not applicable if you want to drive a minibus commercially.
 That being the case, you will need both a PCV licence and PSV licence.

-Finally, if you’re planning to cross country boundaries and drive a minibus abroad, it’s down to the respective incensing authority in the country you’re visiting to decide whether you can or not.
+Finally, if you’re planning to cross country boundaries and drive a minibus abroad, it’s down to the respective licensing authority in the country you’re visiting to decide whether you can or not.
 Make sure you’ve reached out to the right body in advance of your trip for clearance.